humbertoragazzini/ms-1-front-end/README.md

 - From google fonts, this link is from learning page in code institute.

 **Navmenu (desktop):**
-- I take this from code institute learning videos, and make some modifications
+- I take this from code institute learning videos, and make some modifications.

 **Navmenu (mobile):**
 - Taken from bootstrap dropdown and navbar menus.